 Goal To promote social cohesion and national identity.
-By 2019, 75% of South Africans should reflect pride in being South African Analysis National pride was at its highest (90 percent) during the economic boom years and at its lowest at the height of the economic crisis (65 percent).
-In the financial year 2015/16, 85 percent of the population indicated that they are proud to be South African even though over 55 percent are not happy with the direction the country is taking.
+By 2019, 75 percent of South Africans should reflect pride in being South African

+National pride was at its highest (90%) during the economic boom years and at its lowest at the height of the economic crisis (65%).
+In the financial year 2015/16, 86% of the population indicated that they are proud to be South African even though over 55% are not happy with the direction the country is taking.
 The political and economic climate is very important in influencing this index.